 Hulu + Live TV

-If you subscribe to Hulu + Live TV, you get access to over 60 channels directly on the Hulu app for Fire TV Stick.
-The subscription costs $44.99 a month, but you can try it out free for seven days.
+If you subscribe to Hulu + Live TV, you get access to over 75 channels directly on the Hulu app for Fire TV Stick.
+The subscription costs $64.99 a month with ads, but you can try it out free for seven days.

 A Sling TV subscription grants you access to live streams for dozens of top channels.
-Sling offers different tiers and content bundles, so you’ll want to do some research if you’re interested in subscribing.
+Sling offers different content bundles, so you’ll want to do some research if you’re interested in subscribing.

 Should You Upgrade to the Fire TV Stick 4K?

-- Fire Stick 4K: For $10 more, the Fire TV Stick 4K comes with a faster processor and streams apps and media software apps like Plex with more ease.
-It also has 8 GB of storage.
+- Fire TV Stick 4K: The Fire TV Stick 4K comes with a fast processor and streams apps and media software apps like Plex easily and quickly.
+It has 8 GB of storage.

-- The Fire Cube: The Cube also streams up to 4K and has the most memory with 16 GB.
+- The Fire TV Cube: The Cube also streams up to 4K and has the most memory with 16 GB.
 Another perk of the Fire Cube over the Stick is that it has far-field voice control over the TV and other devices.
 With that said, it is the most expensive, retailing for $119.99 though currently discounted to $99.99.